mhop/fhem-mirror/webfrontend/pgm5/README-fhemiphone.txt

 Note: The program looks for icons in the following order:
 <device-name>.<state>, <device-name>, <device-type>.<state>, <device-type>

+ATTENTION:
+You SHOULD have a loog into fhemiphone.pl to modify the needed directories at the beginning.

 NOTE: This is based on IUI (wich is part of the icons-subdir)